Fall Comfort Food

 Chicken and dumplings pops up in my house quite often in the fall and winter.
 It is one of my all-time favorite comfort foods.
 It sticks to the ribs and tastes like a dream.

-I make my own chicken stock for this but if you must, you can use a store bought cans or boxes of pre-made broth although I don't recommend it.
+I make my own chicken stock for this recipe, but if you must, you can use store-bought cans or boxes of pre-made broth, although I don't recommend it.
 When you make your own stock, it does make a difference in any dish whether it be soup or this fantastic chicken and dumplings recipe.
-Making it yourself allows you to develop and tweak the stock to your own liking which in return, makes anything that your home made stock is used in taste much better to you.
+Making it yourself allows you to develop and tweak the stock to your own liking—which, in return, makes anything that your homemade stock is used in taste much better.

 It travels well for lunches at work or school too!
-Fill a thermos or a lidded bowl with a little bit of heaven to make lunch time even better.
-There's no reason why anyone has to eat peanut butter or cold lunch meat sandwiches for lunch everyday.
+Fill a thermos or a lidded bowl with a little bit of heaven to make lunchtime even better.
+There's no reason why anyone has to eat peanut butter or cold deli meat sandwiches for lunch every day.

-Chicken and dumplings is excellent served with a hard crusty bread, rolls or biscuits or even by itself.
+Chicken and dumplings is excellent served with a hard, crusty bread, rolls, biscuits, or even by itself.
 It's especially good when served in a bread bowl.
 Then again, what dish isn't?

 - 4 cups chicken stock

 - Warm the chicken stock on low heat until it is hot.
 Remove 1 cup of stock from the pot and set it aside.
 You will use that cup of stock as the liquid to make the dumplings.

 - If the chicken stock doesn't already have chicken pieces in it, add the amount of chicken that you want for the dish in with the broth.
 Make sure the chicken is already fully cooked before adding it.
 You could use commercially canned chicken if you are in a pinch, but it's better to use fresh.
 Heat until steaming but not to a boil.

 - Now start making the dumplings.
 Sift the flour and baking powder together into a bowl.